Homemade Mince Pies

 Add your cold egg and pulse again until the pastry starts to clump together.
 Add your milk and keep pulsing until the mixture starts to form larger balls.

 Grease your muffin tray with some excess butter and heat your oven.
-Then roll your pastry out and using a 8cm cutter, cut out circles of about 2-3mm in depth.
-Then cut out small sized stars for the tops.
+Then roll your pastry out and, using an 8cm cutter, cut out circles of about 2-3mm in depth.
+Then cut out small stars for the tops.

 Variations